t43itha/vertex-ai-creative-studio/README.md

 export INITIAL_USER=admin@example.com
 ```

+For a comprehensive guide on all available environment variables, including those for specific models (Gemini, Veo, Imagen, Lyria), storage configurations, and feature flags, please refer to the [Environment Variables Explainer](./environment_variables.md).

 ## Deploying with Custom Domain

 Follow these steps if you are going to deploy GenMedia Creative Studio using your own custom domain.
 You will need the ability to create a DNS A record if you choose this deployment option.